LWM2M

 • Failed requests: If the CoAP request fails with a 4.XX or 5.XX error on the device, the operation is marked as FAILED.
 The operation result contains a possible response of the device.

-• Not-responding: When sending a LWM2M command to a device the Cumulocity IoT platform is not precisely aware if the device can be reached using a UDP datagram.
-If the request times out Cumulocity IoT assumes that there is no connectivity.
+• Not-responding: When sending a LWM2M command to a device the Cumulocity platform is not precisely aware if the device can be reached using a UDP datagram.
+If the request times out Cumulocity assumes that there is no connectivity.
 It puts the operation back to PENDING.
 A redelivery of the operation is triggered as soon as the device sends a registration update or a new LWM2M registration request.

 4. To view the history of all operations, click the Control tab.